junzeliu/Particle-System/README.md

 At each frame (inside draw() function), iterate through the partilces array and call methods above to implement the movements and collisions.

-For more details see [GitHub Page](https://github.com/JustinLiu412/Particle-System/blob/master/source/Spheres.js).
+For more details see [Spheres.js](https://github.com/JustinLiu412/Particle-System/blob/master/source/Spheres.js).

 ### URL